noahswtf/darken-anticheat/README.md

 - Handle Permission Stripping

 # Usage
-This project falls under the [MIT License](LICENSE.md), if there are any specific enquiries regarding usage, please contact the founder of the project.
+This project falls under the [GNU General Public License](LICENSE), if there are any specific enquiries regarding usage, please contact the founder of the project.